Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 The Case of A.A.: A Complex Dynamic

-Assessment of Credibility and Compensation for Damages
+Assessment of Credibility and Damages Compensation

 • Importance of verifying the credibility of statements.